Cubans head to the polls, all eyes on voter turnout

-HAVANA (Reuters) - Cubans began voting early on Sunday for the 470 lawmakers who will represent them in the country´s National Assembly in a closely watched election seen as a referendum on the communist-run government at a time of deep economic crisis.
+HAVANA, March 26 (Reuters) - Cubans headed to the polls on Sunday to vote for the 470 lawmakers who will represent them in the country´s National Assembly in a closely watched election seen as a referendum on the communist-run government at a time of deep economic crisis.

+Voting centers in the capital Havana opened at 7 a.m.
+ET and bustled with activity through mid-day as citizens arrived to cast ballots at the city's share of more than 23,000 official ballot sites throughout the country.

+By 11 a.m.
+ET, nearly 42% of the country had voted, according to Cuba's National Electoral Council (CEN).

-Cuba´s government, saddled by shortages, inflation and growing social unrest, has encouraged unity in Sunday´s vote, calling on citizens to vote together in a broad show of support for the communist leadership.
+Cuba´s government, saddled by shortages, inflation and growing social unrest, has encouraged unity, calling on citizens to vote together in a broad show of support for the communist leadership.

 Ana Lydia Velazquez, a 78-year old retired Havana resident, told Reuters that message resonated with her.